PGelss/scikit_tt/README.md

 ## 5. Multidimensional approximation of nonlinear dynamical systems (MANDy)

 MANDy combines the data-driven recovery of dynamical systems with tensor decompositions.
-It can be used for the recovery of unknown governing equations from measurement data only.
+The methods implemented in [*mandy.py*](scikit_tt/mandy.py) can be used for the recovery of unknown governing equations from measurement data only.
 See [[7](README.md#11-references)] for details.

 ```
 mandy_cm .............
-MANDy using coordinate-major decomposition
+MANDy using coordinate-major decompositions
 mandy_fm .............
-MANDy using function-major decomposition
+MANDy using function-major decompositions
 ```

 **TODO: _rewrite and check_**